Richard Harding Davis: Biography

-Despite his alleged association with yellow journalism, his writings of life and travel in Central America, the Caribbean, Rhodesia and South Africa during the Second Boer War were widely published.
-He was one of many war correspondents who covered the Russo-Japanese War from the perspective of the Japanese forces.
+Despite his alleged association with yellow journalism, his writings of life and travel in Central America, Venezuela, the Caribbean, Rhodesia and South Africa during the Second Boer War were widely published.
+He was one of a number of war correspondents who covered the Russo-Japanese War from the perspective of the Japanese forces.

 Davis later reported on the Salonika front of the First World War, where he was arrested by the Germans as a spy, but released.

 Personal life

 Davis was married twice, first to Cecil Clark, an artist, in 1899, and, following their 1912 divorce, to Bessie McCoy, an actress and vaudeville performer, who is remembered for her signature "Yama Yama Man" routine.
 Davis and Bessie had a daughter, Hope.

 Davis died of a heart attack on April 11, 1916, while on the telephone.
 It was seven days before his 52nd birthday.
 He was interred at Leverington Cemetery in Philadelphia.
 His friend and fellow author John Fox, Jr. was surprised by his sudden death, writing, "He was so intensely alive that I cannot think of him as dead—and I do not.
 He is just away on another of those trips and it really seems queer that I shall not hear him tell about it."
 His wife Bessie would also die young, at age 42 in 1931 from intestinal problems.